deepmodeling/abacus-develop/toolchain/README.md

 from 2.0.1 to 1.12.0 in `toolchain/scripts/stage4/install_libtorch.sh`.
 Also, you can install ABACUS without deepks by removing all the deepks and related options.

+NOTICE: if you want deepks feature, your intel-mkl environment should be accessible in building process. you can check it in `build_abacus_gnu.sh`

+### deepmd feature problem
+When you encounter problem like `GLIBCXX_3.4.29 not found`, it is sure that your `gcc` version is lower than the requirement of `libdeepmd`.

+After my test, you need `gcc`>11.3.1 to enable deepmd feature in ABACUS.

+### ELPA problem via Intel-oneAPI toolchain in AMD server
+The default compiler for Intel-oneAPI is `icpx` and `icx`, which will cause problem when compling ELPA in AMD server.

+The best way is to change `icpx` to `icpc`, `icx` to `icc`. user can manually change it in toolchain*.sh via `--with-intel-classic=yes`

 ### LibRI and LibComm problem
 (There is some problem sometimes when compling with LibRI and LibComm, detailed information is needed)